Eric Morley: Miss World

 When an American rival Miss Universe contest was launched, Morley turned Miss World into an annual event held every November, initially at the Mecca owned Lyceum Theatre and later in the Royal Albert Hall.
 It was first televised in 1959, and became a popular fixture with Morley's announcement of: "I shall announce the results in reverse order".

-The pageant was watched by over 20 million in Britain at its peak in the 1970s and 1980s.
 In 1970, flour bombs were thrown at the compere, Bob Hope, by protestors.
-Morley answered his critics saying, "If it is shameful to women, then the best thing they can do is turn it off".
 The competition raised more than £30 million for charity.
 In 1983 he floated Miss World Group on the Unlisted Securities Market of the London Stock Exchange, keeping a 51 per cent stake.
-To counter feminist critics of the show, he tried to reduce the emphasis on the bathing-costume round and emphasise the women's other attributes.
 Although the terrestrial TV channels no longer broadcast the show in Britain, it remains popular worldwide, and in 1997 was capable of attracting a TV audience of 2.5 billion across 155 countries.

 The competition—and its related events such as Miss United Kingdom, Miss England and Miss Scotland—could generate great earnings and Morley controversially acted as agent to the winners, keeping them under tight supervision.
 On one occasion (Miss World 1973), he dethroned the winner, who he thought had acted improperly.
 At the Miss World 1979, Venezuelan contestant Tatiana Capote popped out of her swimsuit during a preview of the final judging.
 Morley hastily adjusted her swimsuit.

 Charity

 He supported both the Variety Club of Great Britain and Variety Clubs International, the former as Chief Barker in 1973, and the latter as president in 1978.
 Prior to becoming Chief Barker, he had raised over $700,000 for the Variety Club.

-At the age of 63, Morley completed the London Marathon, despite a damaged hamstring.